uc-berkeley-w215/spring2021/assignments/README.md

 # Assignments

+This page summarizes the assignments in this course.
+For each assignment, please follow the links for full instructions.

 * **Assignment 1** (individual): Submit a list of three user interfaces or user experiences related to security or privacy that you find most infuriating.
 Due on [Week 1](/schedule/unit-01.md).
 Upload a PDF to the slot "*Assignment 1*" in ISVC.

 * **Assignment 2** (individual): Submit a slide or two with your selection of a cognitive bias and how it would impact users' security or privacy behavior.
 Due on [Week 2](/schedule/unit-02.md).
 Upload your slides as a PDF to the slot "*Assignment 2*" in ISVC.